North Carolina GOP Lawmaker Larry Pitmann Under Fire For Calling Abraham Lincoln A ‘Tyrant’ Like Adolf Hitler

 According to The New York Times, Sean Spicer – just like the North Carolina lawmaker – is receiving backlash after suggesting that the actions of President Bashar al-Assad of Syria were worse than the actions of Adolf Hitler.

-Sean Spicer clarified that the reason he felt this way was because President Bashar al-Assad of Syria was using chemical weapons which is something Hitler did not use.
+Sean Spicer clarified that the reason he felt this way was because President Bashar al-Assad of Syria was using chemical weapons, which is something Hitler did not use.
 Spicer slipped under fire as people reminded him of the gas chambers Hitler would use at concentration camps during the Holocaust.

 The only difference between the North Carolina lawmaker and Sean Spicer is the fact that Spicer realized the grave mistake he had made and later apologized for what he had said.
 Larry Pitmann, on the other hand, has yet to apologize for the comparison he made to Adolf Hitler or offer any kind of statement regarding what he had said.